jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 It's like, what does that even mean at this point?
 But I don't know.
-I think it's annoying tying price to the status of the, of your work, I guess, is what it sounds like, where you're saying, you know, you can only be a pro if you can spend $900, but you can't be a pro if you can only spend $700.
+I think it's annoying tying price to the status of the, of your work, I guess, is what it sounds like where you're saying, you know, you can only be a pro if you can spend $900, but you can't be a pro if you can only spend $700.
 I think if I'm being totally honest with myself, I am, it is an ego driven thing for me.
 I don't, I want to think of myself as needing the pro the best.
 If you actually looked at what I did with an iPad, I'm certain an iPad Air would be just fine.
-But there's something about it where this is my passion, this is my hobby, I kind of just want the best.
+But there's something about it where this is my, this is my passion.
+This is my hobby.
+I kind of just want the best.
 But I think if you benchmarked me using an Air versus a Pro, there'd be zero difference in reality.
 Oh, for sure.
 I think that'd be for most of us.
-That's the same across...
-I feel like it's the same issue with why I have, you know, 6,000 apps on my phone.
+That's the same across.
+That's, I feel like it's the same issue with why I have, you know, 6,000 apps on my phone.
 It's like, it's a just in case kind of scenario.
-I feel like the same with things like the iPad Pro where it's like ProMotion.
+I feel like it's the same with things like the iPad Pro or it's like ProMotion.
 Well what if I don't have it?
 What if there's that time where I need it?
-And it's like, okay, we use it to justify the purchase, but a lot of times I think you're totally right.
-If I had a green iPad Air, I'd be thrilled.
-But look, given what you said, Andrew, about the way that you've waited to upgrade your watch and also seemingly the way you're going to wait to update your iPad, I think it's perfectly fine to splurge on such a thing if you're going to get that pride or sense of passion out of using it and you're going to enjoy using the product because and this sort of comes to the point that I thought was most impressive or that I enjoyed the most about the presentation.
-It might sound a bit weird but I was really happy to see a segment that was devoted to talking about the environment with Lisa Jackson.
+And it's like hmm okay.
+We use it to justify the purchase but a lot of times I think you're totally right.
+If I had a green iPad Air I'd be thrilled.
+But look, given what you said Andrew about the way that you've waited to upgrade your watch and also seemingly the way you're going to wait to update your iPad, I think it's perfectly fine to splurge on such a to think if you're going to get that pride or sense of passion out of using it, and you're going to enjoy using the product because, and this sort of comes to the point that I thought was most impressive or that I enjoyed the most about the presentation.
+It might sound a bit weird, but I was really happy to see a segment that was devoted to talking about the environment with Lisa Jackson.
 Do you both remember that bit?
-Yes absolutely and it really, it's really, keep talking about it but it really struck home for me and it reminds me of something I'll tell you after.
-Yeah, yeah, I mean it what I think is really important is you know we want to upgrade these devices, we want to move to the latest and greatest thing, but it is Apple's responsibility to actually discuss these things where their resources are coming from, how they're using their energy, and she did make the point, that's Lisa Jackson, that I think she said that Apple's corporate headquarters and retail stores already run on 100% renewable energy but they're shifting to carbon neutrality by 2030 throughout the supply chain and that's really interesting to me because yes Apple pushes all of this stuff like recycling programs and trade-ins but then what's the energy consumption in recycling that?
+Yes, absolutely.
+And it really, it's really keep talking about it, but it really struck home for me and it reminds me of something I'll tell you after.
+Yeah, yeah, I mean what I think is really important is, you know, we want to upgrade these devices, we want to move to the latest and greatest thing, but it is Apple's responsibility to actually discuss these things, where their resources are coming from, how they're using their energy, and she did make the point, that's Lisa Jackson, that I think she said that Apple's corporate headquarters and retail stores already run on 100% renewable energy, but they're shifting to carbon neutrality by 2030 throughout the supply chain and that's really interesting to me because yes Apple pushes all of this stuff like recycling programs and trade-ins but then what's the energy consumption in recycling that?
 Yes you're giving over a device but